buddh4/lyvely/packages/docs/docs/dev/ui/styles.md

 :::info
-The `tailwind.config.cjs` is used to generate the `tailwind.txt` file for consumption by other modules or applications and `tailwind.css` which is used in test environments.
+The `tailwind.config.cjs` is used to generate the `tailwind.txt` file for consumption by other modules or applications as well as `tailwind.css` which is used in test environments.
 :::

 ### Export of `style.css` and `tailwind.txt`